-Some anecdotal evidence suggests that using extracts of fenugreek seeds may help boost scalp health.
+Some anecdotal evidence suggests that using extracts of fenugreek benefits the hair by boosting scalp health.
 However, more research in this area is warranted.

 You can use fenugreek seeds for hair growth in a couple of major ways.
 We have highlighted them below.

 How To Use Fenugreek Seeds For Your Hair?